Thank you for dropping by to learn about plainlight. and its creator! My name is Juri Wornowitski, or simply J. for the sake of convenience.

 All in all, photography during my childhood was a nuisance.
 Dad loved it.

-It wasn't before I started travelling on my own that I changed my mind and began taking pictures myself, trying to tell the story of my journeys to those who stayed back at home.
-In 2002, I put the first pictures on the Web.
-They are still online, though not in the most prominent place, for all the obvious reasons.
+It wasn't before I started travelling on my own some twenty years ago that I changed my mind and began taking pictures myself, trying to tell the story of my journeys to those who stayed back at home.
+In 2002, I put first pictures on the Web.
+They are still online, though not in the most prominent place.

 In 2007, I bought a used Hasselblad XPan panoramic camera on a whim.
 I thought it would be nice to see – and picture – the world in a different, wider perspective.
 Besides, I was heading to Mongolia whose vast landscapes seemed to be ideally suited for the camera, or vice versa.